1. ORGANIZATION, BASIS OF PRESENTATION AND SIGNIFICANT ACCOUNTING AND REPORTING POLICIES

 In December 2019, a novel strain of coronavirus was reported to have surfaced in Wuhan, China.
 The novel coronavirus has since spread to over 100 countries, including every state in the United States.
 In March 2020, the World Health Organization declared COVID-19, the disease caused by the novel coronavirus, a pandemic, and the United States declared a national emergency with respect to the coronavirus outbreak.
 This outbreak has severely impacted global economic activity, and many countries and many states in the United States have reacted to the outbreak by instituting quarantines, mandating business and school closures and restricting travel.
 In addition, many conventions and industry conferences have been canceled.

-As a result of the COVID-19 pandemic and actions taken to contain it, the Company’s test volume, and resulting revenue, decreased significantly in late March and the second quarter of 2020 as fewer patients visited their physicians and elective surgeries were postponed as a result of closures.
-Although the Company has seen some increases in its test volume during the second quarter of 2020, volumes have not fully recovered to be in line with previous trends.
-The duration of the decreased test volumes when compared to previous trends remains uncertain.
-In order to reduce the impact of limitations on visiting physician offices due to closures and quarantines, the Company has implemented other mechanisms for reaching physicians such as virtual sales representative meetings and increased digital sales and marketing.
-Enrollment for future studies has been delayed due to the impact of current closures for some states.
+As a result of the COVID-19 pandemic and actions taken to contain it, the Company’s test volume, and resulting revenue, decreased significantly in late March and the full month of April 2020 as fewer patients visited their physicians and elective surgeries were postponed as a result of closures.
+The Company saw some increases in its test volume towards the latter half of the second quarter and in the third quarter of 2020, and test volume trended back to pre-COVID-19 levels during the late third quarter 2020.
+In order to reduce the impact of limitations on visiting physician offices due to closures and quarantines, the Company implemented other mechanisms for reaching physicians such as virtual sales representative meetings and increased digital sales and marketing.
+Enrollment for future studies has been slower than originally planned due to the impact of current closures for some states.
 The full impact of the COVID-19 pandemic continues to evolve as of the date of this filing.
 As a result, the Company is unable to estimate the extent of the impact of the COVID-19 pandemic on its liquidity.

-As discussed in Note 3, in March 2016, the Company entered into an agreement (as amended, the “Loan Agreement”), pursuant to which it may borrow up to $4,000,000 from the State of Connecticut Department of Economic and Community Development (the “DECD”).
+As discussed in Note 3, in March 2016, the Company entered into a loan agreement (as amended on March 7, 2018 and April 3, 2020, the “Loan Agreement”), with the State of Connecticut Department of Economic and Community Development (the “DECD”), pursuant to which it may borrow up to $4,000,000 from the DECD.
 An initial disbursement of $2,000,000 was made to the Company on April 15, 2016 under the Loan Agreement.
-The remaining $2,000,000 will be advanced if and when the Company achieves certain future milestones.
+The Company has received communication from the DECD that the Company has met the milestones to receive the remaining $2,000,000, as the Company has achieved the target employment milestone and the DECD has indicated that it considers the Company to have met the required revenue threshold for purposes of the Loan Agreement.
 The loan may be prepaid at any time without premium or penalty.

 As discussed in Note 4, on June 28, 2019, the Company completed a public offering (the “Offering”), pursuant to which certain investors purchased ASPIRA common stock for net proceeds of approximately $13,521,000 after deducting underwriting discounts, commissions and other expenses related to the Offering.
 On July 2, 2019, William Blair & Company, L.L.C., the sole underwriter of the Offering, exercised its option to purchase additional shares of ASPIRA common stock for net proceeds of $2,092,000, after deducting underwriting discounts, commissions and other expenses related to the Offering.

-As discussed in Note 4, during June 2020, all of the warrants from the 2017 private placement (“2020 Exercise of Warrants”) were exercised.
+As discussed in Note 4, during June 2020, all of the warrants from the 2017 private placement were exercised.
 The Company received $5,058,608 in aggregate proceeds from the exercise of the warrants.

-As discussed in Note 4, on July 20, 2020, the Company completed a private placement of ASPIRA common stock for gross proceeds of approximately $11 million before transaction costs.
+As discussed in Note 4, on July 20, 2020, the Company completed a private placement of ASPIRA common stock for net proceeds of $10.6 million, after deducting expenses related to the private placement.

 Basis of Presentation